flozz/rivalcfg/README.md

 [![IRC Freenode #rivalcfg](https://img.shields.io/badge/IRC_Freenode-%23rivalcfg-brightgreen.svg)](http://webchat.freenode.net/?channels=rivalcfg)

-rivalcfg is a small CLI utility program that allows you to configure SteelSeries Rival gaming mice on Linux.
+rivalcfg is a small CLI utility program that allows you to configure SteelSeries Rival gaming mice on Linux and Windows (probably works on BSD and Mac OS too, but not tested).

 Supported mice: